Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Root cause**: Images with `busybox` utility that represents `nslookup` command could have issues with `search` directives in `/etc/resolv.conf`.

-**Solution**: Use FQDN instead of that consists of `service` and `namespace` only, e.g.: `kubernetes.default.svc.cluster.local`.
+**Solution**: Use FQDN instead of short name that consists of `service` and `namespace` only, e.g.: `kubernetes.default.svc.cluster.local` instead of `kubernetes.default`.
 In some cases addition `bind-tools` package fixes the issue with short names resolving.
 More information:
 * [https://github.com/docker-library/busybox/issues/48](https://github.com/docker-library/busybox/issues/48)
 * [https://stackoverflow.com/questions/65181012/does-alpine-have-known-dns-issue-within-kubernetes](https://stackoverflow.com/questions/65181012/does-alpine-have-known-dns-issue-within-kubernetes)